Frequently Asked Questions

 117

-In summary, domestic calls in Suriname are straightforward due to the absence of area codes.
-You should ensure your system can differentiate between 6-digit landline numbers and 7-digit mobile numbers, using the leading digit of mobile numbers to identify the carrier.
+Domestic calls in Suriname are straightforward due to the absence of area codes.
+Ensure your system differentiates between 6-digit landline numbers and 7-digit mobile numbers, using the leading digit of mobile numbers to identify the carrier.

 00